 |Average First-Year Financial Aid Package||$12,187|

-Let's take a look at each of these factors to get a better idea of what MSU offers and if it might be the right college for you.
+Let's take a look at all of these areas to get a clearer sense of what MSU offers and if it sounds like a good choice for you.

 It is moderately difficult to get into MSU.
 The acceptance rate at MSU is 81%.
 Out of 18,892 applications received in 2021, 15,260 students were offered admission.